AnirudhMaiya/redesigned-octo-journey/README.md

 *where f is the disaster rating of one particular area.
 Higher the f value, higher are the chances of flood disaster.*

 <br>
 4. Users can contribute by mapping all the trees in an area which are useful in preventing floods.
-This in turn has an advantage which is:
+This in turn has an advantage which is:<br>
-	1. By calculating the number of trees in an area, we can come to know about the real picture of deforestation in that area.
+&emsp;	1.
+By calculating the number of trees in an area, we can come to know about the real picture of deforestation in that 			area.

 5. The datasets used are:
 	1. Layout of the functioning sewage pipelines from the local administrative body.